ibm-cloud-docs/watsonxdata/adding-milvus-service.md

     | Path | For external storages, specify the path where you want to store vectorized data files.|
     {: caption="Adding Milvus service" caption-side="bottom"}

     You can scale up the Milvus service between predefined T-shirt sizes (small, medium, and large) or custom sizes.
+Starting with {{site.data.keyword.lakehouse_short}} version 2.2.2, Milvus scaling is disabled for the Starter T-shirt size.
     Scaling down Milvus might impact performance when reducing from a higher capacity.
 If collections no longer fit into memory after scaling down, service might be impacted.
 In case of a service impact, the only solution is to either drop the collection or scale back up.
 Even if the service do not crash, the collections that were previously loaded but now exceed available memory may encounter issues.
     {: important}

-    Starting with {{site.data.keyword.lakehouse_short}} version 2.2.2, Milvus scaling is disabled for the Starter T-shirt size.
-The Scaling operation typically introduces a 5 to 10 minute service delay and ongoing operations can be disrupted during these transitions.
+    The scaling operation typically introduces a 5 to 10 minute service delay and ongoing operations can be disrupted during these transitions.
     {: note}

     For more information about adding external storages, see [Adding a storage-catalog pair]({{site.data.keyword.ref-reg_bucket-link}}){: external}.